Probing Modified Gravity with Integrated Sachs-Wolfe CMB and Galaxy Cross-correlations: Methodology and Data

 \item Measurements of the BAO from BOSS DR12~\cite{Alam:2016hwk}, SDSS Main Galaxy Sample DR7~\cite{Ross2015}, and 6dFGS~\cite{Beutler2011}.

 \item The 2018 Pantheon Supernova compilation~\cite{Scolnic_short/etal:2018}, which includes 1048 SNIa data in the redshift range $0.01< z <2.3$.

 \end{itemize}

 Hereafter, we refer to this combination of data as Baseline.
+Let us note that we do not include CMB lensing data by \planck\ because of the dependence of the lensing potential power spectrum at multipole $\ell > 100$ on the parameters of the $\Lambda$CDM model \cite{Planck:2015mym}.
+For each minimization, we use the best-fit parameters found by an MCMC as a starting point for the minimization code.
+We use the built-in \eftcosmomc\ minimization code.
 The best-fit parameters for the \lcdm, GGC, GCCG, and K-mouflage models are presented in Table~\ref{tab:BFParams}.
 In this table, $H_0=100\,h$~km\,sec$^{-1}$\,Mpc$^{-1}$ is today's Hubble parameter, $\Omega_{b,0}$ and $\Omega_{c,0}$ are today's density parameters of baryons and CDM respectively, $A_s$ and $n_s$ are the amplitude and scalar spectral index of primordial curvature perturbations, $\tau$ is the optical depth, and $S_8=\sigma_{8,0} \sqrt{\Omega_{{\rm m},0}/0.3}$, where $\sigma_{8,0}$ is today's amplitude of matter perturbations at the scale $8h^{-1}$~Mpc.

 For the K-mouflage minimization, we fixed three out of five model parameters to $m = 3$, $\gamma_A = 0.2$, and $\gamma_U = 1$ as they are unconstrained by cosmological observables \citep{Benevento:2018xcu}.
 We have also included the \lcdm\ best-fit values of cosmological parameters for reference.
 In all cases, we include massive neutrinos with fixed total mass of $\sum m_\nu=0.06\,\mathrm{eV}$.